 • Roundtables focus on current developments affecting nuclear energy and strengthening the U.S.-Japan partnership.

-Japanese Ambassador to the U.S. Kenichiro Sasae, Secretary of Energy Rick Perry, President of the Howard Baker Forum Scott Campbell at the U.S. Capitol honoring the appointment of U.S. Ambassador to Japan, Bill Haggerty
+Japanese Ambassador to the U.S. Kenichiro Sasae, Secretary of Energy Rick Perry, President of the Howard Baker Forum Scott Campbell at the U.S. Capitol honoring the appointment of U.S. Ambassador to Japan, Bill Hagerty

 For more information about the U.S.- Japan Roundtable,